12d Synergy + OpenRoads Quick Sheet

 1.2.
 Managing References

 This structure allows you to locally cache the references when a .dgn file is checked out for editing.
 Some organisations prefer to manage the local caching of the Reference folder manually by utilising the Get All functionality in 12d Synergy.
-However, we would recommend utilising the Download Dependency feature.
+However, we recommend utilising the Download Dependency feature.
 Information on both methods is mentioned below.

 1.2.1.
 The ‘Get All’ Function